Joseph Guadagno 602-293-6767 email@example.com

 I sat on the Source Code Control Advisory committee tasked with setting the standards for Source Code Control standards for the entire bank.
 I assisted in the implementation of the Enterprise Microsoft Team Foundation Server.

-I implemented a metric reporting system which consumed data from multiple locations, performed calculations on those metrics, and then display them on screen.
-To accomplish this I implemented a pluggable framework which loads and schedules .NET assemblies dynamically to consume feeds from multiple locations and perform the calculations.
+I implemented a metric reporting system, which consumed data from multiple locations, performed calculations on those metrics, and then displayed them on screen.
+To accomplish this, I implemented a pluggable framework which loads and schedules .NET assemblies dynamically to consume feeds from multiple locations and perform the calculations.

-I also started an internal .NET user group to provide education on .NET technologies, standardization of tools and build out an internal community.
+I also started an internal .NET user group to provide education on .NET technologies, standardization of tools, and built out an internal community.

-I improved the performance and reliability of the “CORE” application, this application uses a custom threading library, custom TCP/IP messaging a ClearQuest objects to automate the movement of defects and code packages through the ClearQuest workflow.
-The CORE system generated approximately 300 error messages a day, after a month of debugging and coding the error messages was reduced to one to two a week.
+I improved the performance and reliability of the “CORE” application.
+This application used a custom threading library, custom TCP/IP messaging of ClearQuest objects to automate the movement of defects and code packages through the ClearQuest workflow.
+The CORE system generates approximately 300 error messages a day.
+After a month of debugging and coding, the error messages were reduced to one or two a week.

 Created a custom ADO.NET provider and SQL client application for querying the ClearQuest data store using SQL syntax.
-This involved the parsing of incoming SQL requests (INSERT, UPDATE, DELETE, SELECT) and convert it to the corresponding ClearQuest API calls.
+This involved the parsing of incoming SQL requests (INSERT, UPDATE, DELETE, SELECT) and converting them to the corresponding ClearQuest API calls.

 For many of these applications, I generated unit test and executed them with NUnit and added additional logging with log4net.

-Created custom CodeSmith templates, a CodeSmith SqlLite schema provider, and a CodeSmith template to generate NUnit tests for an existing .NET assembly.
+Created custom CodeSmith templates, a CodeSmith SQLite schema provider, and a CodeSmith template to generate NUnit tests for an existing .NET assembly.

-As part of the Flex Services Technical Operations team (TechOps), I was tasked to improve the performance and reliability of one of Flex Services internal billing sites.
-This website supported 600 users all across the globe.
+As part of the Flex Services Technical Operations team (TechOps), I was tasked to improve the performance and reliability of one of Flex Services’ internal billing sites.
+This web site supports 600 users across the globe.
 Application performance was dramatically improved (search speeds when from 3 minutes for 600 records to 3-17 seconds for 1200 records), page load times when from 45-60 to about 5 seconds.
-The user interface was also improved dramatically be using Ajax technology to dynamically load pages (or sections of) when needed.
-The security, menu, and database interfaces were improved.
+The user interface was also improved dramatically by using Ajax technology to dynamically load pages (or sections of) when needed.
+The security, menu and database interfaces were improved.
 I was also tasked with reviewing third party developed code to ensure it was following general programming requirements and design.